 Drawing upon its work over the past three years on the design of AI/2.5D systems and recently announced production qualification for a deep learning ASIC, eSilicon has fundamentally changed the MLAP market segment with the neuASIC™ platform.

 Through customized, targeted IP offered in 7nm FinFET technology and a modular design methodology, the neuASIC platform removes the restrictions imposed by changing AI algorithms.
 The platform includes a library of AI-targeted functions that can be quickly combined and configured to create custom AI algorithm accelerators.
-With the use of a Design Profiler and AI Engine Explorer, eSilicon-developed and third-party IP can be configured as AI “tiles” via an ASIC Chassis Builder, allowing early power, performance and area (PPA) analysis of various candidate architectures.
+With the use of eSilicon’s AI Accelerator software, eSilicon-developed and third-party IP can be configured as AI “tiles” via an ASIC chassis, allowing early power, performance and area (PPA) analysis of various candidate architectures.
 The neuASIC platform also uses a sophisticated knowledge base to ensure optimal PPA.